 The Talk Box pig squeals that suddenly come out of nowhere in "Pigs (Three Different Ones)".

 Nick Mason VS. pie crust.
-YMMV, of course.

 Roger Waters and Gerald Scarfe MSTing during the DVD commentary of The Wall.

 In live shows, the laughter in "Brain Damage" is synchronized with footage of world leaders.
 This usually gets a lot of laughs from the audience as well.